Are Akitas Good with Kids? Family Guide

 Akitas can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 70-130 lbs and lifespan of 10-13 yrs, the Akita requires thoughtful care tailored to their specific breed characteristics.
+70-130 lbs body size, 10-13 yrs expected life — and the Akita has particular breed-specific care realities worth learning up front, not in reaction to problems.
 At 70-130 lbs with a life expectancy of 10-13 yrs, the Akita represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Breed-Specific Health Profile: Research identifies hip dysplasia, bloat, autoimmune thyroiditis as conditions with higher prevalence in Akitas.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Akita's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Akitas Family.

 Age-Appropriate Interactions